iamkarsoft/laravel-package-skeleton/README.md

 # Laravel Package Skeleton

-This is a package skeleton for creating laravel packages
+a scaffold for creating laravel apps